jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

     [K in keyof T]: Box<T[K]>
 }

-function unwrap<T>(record: BoxedRecord<T>): T {
+// N=note that a mapped type is in input position function unwrap<T>(record: BoxedRecord<T>): T {
     const result = {} as T
     for (const key in foo) {